Skip to main content

 Annual total (6-month season)$90-$150

 The washable filter requires no replacements.
-Energy consumption is typical for a 50-pint compressor dehumidifier — expect $15-25/month depending on humidity levels and electricity rates.
+Energy consumption is typical for a compressor dehumidifier with built-in pump.

 Pros and Cons